ocaml/opam/doc/pages/Manual.md

 > feature in 1.2.1.
 It should only be used for source repositories that may hold
 > more than one OPAM package.

+## Compiler specification

+Compilers are specified by

+- a file `compiler-name.descr`, similar to the package `descr` files: raw utf8 file starting with a one-line description.

+- a file `compiler-name.comp` specifying the source and details of the compiler.

+The `compiler-name.comp` file has the following fields:

+- `opam-version: <string>`: File format version, should be `1.2` as of writing.

+- `name: <string>`: the compiler name, should be of the form `base-version+patch`, and the same used in the filename.

+- `version: <string>`: the base OCaml compiler version this is based on, e.g.
+  `4.02.1`

+- `src: <string>` or `archive: <string>`: as for package `url` files, the URL where the compiler source can be retrieved.
+Older, more specific URL fields are deprecated.

+- `patches: [ <string> ... ]`: URLs of patches that will be retrieved and applied to the source from `src:` or `archive:`.

+- `build: [ [ <string> { <filter> } ... ] { <filter> } ... ]`: commands that
+  will be run from the compiler source root to build and install the compiler.

+- `configure: [ <string> ... ]` and `make: [ <string> ... ]`: alternatively,
+  this will build using `./configure` and `make`, with the given flags (`--prefix` is automatically appended to the configure command)

+- `packages: [ <package-formula> ... ]`: these packages will be installed right
+  after the `build:` or `make:` steps have been run.
+They must be self-contained (no external dependencies), and the user won't be able to change or remove them in this switch (except via explicit pinning).

+- `env: [ <ident> <update-op> <string> ]`: specifies environment variables updates that will be performed whenever in this switch.

+- `preinstalled: <bool>`: should not be set by hand, specifies that the this `.comp` file refers to an OCaml installation that lies outside of OPAM (files using this are normally auto-generated).

+Note that, since OPAM `1.2.1` all build instructions can be omitted, and that it is therefore possible to delegate all the build process to the packages in `packages:`.

 ## Package specification

 Metadata for a single package is made of all the following files, and should be